unbit/uwsgi-docs/PyPy_benchmarks.rst

 The uWSGI PyPy plugin still does not support all of the features of the CPython-based plugin, we cannot exclude a little drop in performance while we add features.

+Numbers could look low if you have already made/read benchmarks.
+This is because the test tool inject bad requests in the stream to test server "robustness"

 Again, this tests are only useful for the PyPy and uWSGI teams, do not base your choice between CPython and PyPy on them !!!